 Gain an insight into the fascinating world of transportation and logistics with this engaging new programme.
 The course provides an introductory overview and basic insights into one of the world's fastest growing industries, employing an estimated 1 in 12 people in the UK.
-Students will also complete a skills project, which builds confidence and employability skills, as well as covering subjects such as equality and safeguarding.

 Logistics is about the moving and storing of goods, items and people around the UK and the rest of the world.
 Virtually everything you see, use or consume is handled by the logistics industry at some point.